oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/05-autoupgrade/autoupgrade.md

 It is strongly recommended to always use the latest version of AutoUpgrade.
 To use AutoUpgrade, you must create a config file.

-2. Set the environment to the *UPGR* database and check the AutoUpgrade version.
+1. Use the *yellow* terminal.
+Set the environment to the *UPGR* database and check the AutoUpgrade version.

     ```
     <copy>